In next downturn, Fed may opt for quick, strong action

 In the last crisis, the Fed did vow to keep interest rates at zero until certain employment and inflation targets were met, but only after years of trying other tools.

-Yield curve caps, which would deliver more policy easing than forward guidance or bond-buying alone, would be new for the Fed, though other central banks have tried it.
+Yield curve caps, which would deliver more policy easing than forward guidance or bond-buying alone, would be new for the Fed, although other central banks have tried it.

 Earlier this week, Richmond Fed President Thomas Barkin suggested he would be on board with a proactive approach to policy, though it was unclear how supportive he would be of new tools.